 A. Ad Agencies are like influencers and a direct client that has those accounts and big name clients underneath them.
 For you to book those big clients, you need to go through the ad agencies that represnet those big clients.

 Q. DAY 15: How did you discover which agencies Red Bull used?

-Q.As anyone else struggling with asking for referrals?
+Q.Is anyone else struggling with asking for referrals?
 Crafting the letters but my finger hesitates to press send.
-My insecurities about being new are taking over and I don’t have a lot of contacts in the VO industry though I know this will help gain more.
+My insecurities about being new are taking over and I don’t have a lot of contacts in my industry though I know this will help gain more.

 A. You have sooooo much going for you.
 Yes resistance is present.
 But you have to focus on what you bring to the table and you bring a ton to the table.
 I just finished watching a documentary about Donatella Versace premiering a new fashion collection.
 Her imposter syndrome was huge.
 So seriously girlfriend if Donatella is feeling it and you’re feeling it then there’s nothing to be worried about.
 Just get up, brush yourself off, and keep on going.
 I promise on the other side of your Big Give is a multitude of creative ventures.
 Don’t limit yourself to the abundance that is waiting for you out of fear.
 You got this.
 Just keep swimming.

 Q. DAY 8: I'm a bit behind but will be working hard to catch up this weekend, and I'm just starting to put my first cover letter together.
 I'd like to target the very large hospital conglomerate/health system in my county, and not only because of its proximity-- 1) my professional background is in medicine, 2) I'm a patient of that health system because of my breast cancer treatment over the past year, and 3) my husband is an employee.
 Emphasizing my medical background is a no-brainer, while my gut says to leave my husband out of the picture.
 But my cancer treatment...I received terrific care there, but is that too much information for a cover letter?
 Any other thoughts?